The Best Ocean Pools In The Shire

 Shelly Park Rock Pool

 Further around Cronulla Esplanade lies another historic and humble ocean pool by the popular Shelly Park.
-This early 1900’s pool is beloved by many in The Shire thanks to the surrounding grass for sunbathing and the convenient public bathrooms and change rooms available.
+This early 1900’s pool is beloved by many in the Shire thanks to the surrounding grass for sunbathing and the convenient public bathrooms and change rooms available.
 Shelly Park Rock Pool is popular for all ages and accessibilities, still attracting original Brass Monkeys swim club members.
 This is the ideal ocean pool for a family swim with park benches and barbecues surrounding the area.

 70-110 Ewos Parade, Cronulla

-Image by: Aquabumps
+Image by: Fly Candy

 Gymea Bay Baths